Plan to give to Historic Bethlehem's endowments!

 Our Endowment Funds

-The Heritage Fund, established in 1995, provides general operating support for all Historic Bethlehem Museums & Sites' properties and affiliates.
+Established in 1995, The Heritage Fund provides general operating support for all Historic Bethlehem Museums & Sites' properties and affiliates.
 Individual funds provide additional support, including:

 - Amalia J. Donchez Archives Fund

-- Bruce and Joanne Haines Fund for Marketing
+- Bruce and Joanne Haines Fund for the Nain-Schober House

 - Jane Fisher Library Fund